jeovazero/nix-ghc901-native-bignum/README.md

 ## Problems

-Well, I did a small patch in the nixpkgs allowing me to use a GHC 9.0.1 with `BIGNUM_BACKEND=native`.
+Well, I made a small patch in the nixpkgs allowing me to use a GHC 9.0.1 with `BIGNUM_BACKEND=native`.
 But, when I tried to compile my project, I had the following error: